cairo-book/cairo-book/src/ch15-01-dictionaries.md

 }
 ```

-Each time we insert an element with data type `T` in a Dictionary, it creates a new `Element<T>` and appends it at the end.
+Each time we insert an element with data type `T` in a Dictionary, it will create a new `Element<T>` and appends it at the end.
 If it is the first entry of this key, then the previous value and current value are the same.
-Using `balances` dictionary from previous examples, when inserting 'Alex' and 'Maria':
+So each time there is an insertion, there is nothing being rewritten, but a new cell is used to hold the new value.
+Let's show an example using the `balances` dictionary from the previous section and inserting users 'Alex' and 'Maria':

 ```rust
 balances.insert('Alex', 100_u64);